-The maximum daily benefit is 88.50 ringgits.
+The maximum daily benefit is 118.50 ringgits.

-Constant-attendance allowance (total permanent disability): 40% of the insured's pension (up to 500 ringgits a month) is paid if the insured requires the constant attendance of others to perform daily functions.
+Constant-attendance allowance (total permanent disability): 500 ringgits a month is paid if the insured requires the constant attendance of others to perform daily functions.

 Partial disability: A percentage of the full pension is paid according to the assessed degree of disability.